>A020 The Refectory

 The result is a system of vertical timber fins and horizontal threaded steel rods with precast concrete shelves and storage between.
 The new servery continues this visual language of timber skeleton and interest-added infill.
 These infills pluralistically make reference to religious confessionaries and nearby historical context.
 Here we refer to both the romanesque, and by narrowing the panel, the perpendicular style of Canterbury Cathedral.

-This playful act reinforces the Refectory’s role in being the place in which you explore from, and consciously seeks to remind you of the wider context in which it sits.
+An act that reinforces the Refectory’s role in being the place in which you explore from, consciously seeking to remind you of the wider context in which it sits.